keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 After these two changes are made in our git repository, ArgoCD will see changes and re-trigger the deployment of `podtato-head`.
 Keptn waits until all of the
-application pods are running and afterwards, it executes `post-deployment-evaluation` tasks.
+application pods are running and then it executes `post-deployment-evaluation` evaluations.

 Due to slow `response time` of the `podtato-head-frontend` microservice, the executed `KeptnEvaluation` fails.

-Here we can see that with the use of Keptn we can perform more advanced health checks (tasks or evaluations) and verify that the application is healthy during the process of deployment which is performed by ArgoCD.
+Here we see that Keptn lets us perform more advanced health checks (tasks or evaluations) and verify that the application is healthy during the process of deployment which is performed by ArgoCD.
-Similarly to `KeptnEvaluations`, `KeptnTasks` can be executed as part of a quality health check for our application.
+Like `KeptnEvaluations`, `KeptnTasks` can be executed as part of a quality health check for our application.

 ## How to show Keptn health status in ArgoCD UI?